 Examples of VO2 max estimation protocols include the Rockport Walk Test, the 1.5-Mile Test, the Cooper VO2 Max Test, and the YMCA Cycle Ergometer Test.

-Some premium running watches now have algorithms that can estimate your VO2 max based on your heart rate, pace, and relative effort level.
+Some premium running watches now have algorithms to estimate your VO2 max based on your heart rate, pace, and relative effort level.

-Examples include Garmin watches such as the Garmin Forerunner 45, 55, 245, 745, and 945, all Garmin Fenix watches, and Garmin Vivoactive 4/Venu watches have VO2 max, as does the Polar Pacer.
+Examples include Garmin watches such as the Forerunner 45, 55, 245, 745, and 945, all Garmin Fenix watches, and Garmin Vivoactive 4/Venu watches, which have VO2 max, as does the Polar Pacer.

 How to Increase VO2 Max

-Even if you are not a competitive endurance athlete, increasing your VO2 max will help you improve your performance during all of your cardio workouts and will make aerobic exercise more comfortable at higher levels of intensity.
+Even if you are not a competitive endurance athlete, increasing your VO2 max will help you improve your performance during all of your cardio workouts and make aerobic exercise more comfortable at higher intensity levels.

 When you think about the elements that are involved in your VO2 max, there are essentially three arms: